medikoo/sprintf-kit/README.md

 });

 format("Some %s with %d count", "foo", 12, "rest", "args"); // Some foo with 12 count rest args

+// Message string literals (all but placeholders text) can be additionally decorated
+// Useful when we want to apply some specific color to message without affecting format of special arguments

+const clc = require("cli-color");

+format = require("sprintf-kit")({
+  d: require("sprintf-kit/modifiers/d"),
+  s: require("sprintf-kit/modifiers/s"),
+  literal: literal => clc.red(literal)
+});
 ```

 #### Preconfigured modifiers